Become a Rental Insider

 Working Your Way Through the Rental Process

 There are various steps to selecting the right rental home or finding a property that meets your needs and budget.
-The rules can be daunting if you are new to renting or haven't rented in a while.
+The rules can be daunting if you are new to renting or haven't rented.

 Assessing Your Needs

 Carefully assessing your needs and knowing what to look for and avoid is the key to finding a rental home.
 Your Real Estate Agent can provide detailed information on target areas before your home-finding trip, helping you maximize your time and efforts.
 One of the essential steps in finding your new home is knowing exactly how much rent you can afford.
 Your rent should be no more than 30 percent of your gross monthly income (although there are exceptions to this rule).

 Advance Deposits And Fees

 It is also important to remember that renters are typically required to pay a security deposit (usually one month's rent) in addition to the first month's rent before move-in.
 Additionally, some renters must pay their last month's rent in advance, which is often the case when renting a home from a private owner.
 A rental application fee, which can cost between $35 to $100, is also usually required.
 For example, suppose there is a homeowners association.
 You can expect to pay an application fee ranging from $50 to $200.
 Pet owners will also have to contend with additional security deposits or non-refundable pet fees in the neighborhood of $250 or more for each dog or cat.

 When you have found a property that meets your needs, scrutinize it before signing a lease.

 - Windows should open, lock properly, and have screens.

 - Sliding glass doors should open cleanly.
 Screens should be operable and intact.

 - Check the roof for missing or curled shingles, ceilings, and walls for watermarks and other signs of leaks.